MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/data-and-databinding.md

 This XAML example defines a `ContentPage` that contains a `ListView`.
 The data source of the `ListView` is set via the `ItemsSource` attribute.
 The layout of each row in the `ItemsSource` is defined within the `ListView.ItemTemplate` element.
 This results in the following screenshots:

 ![](data-and-databinding-images/bound-data.png "ListView using Data Binding")

+> [!WARNING]
+> `ObservableCollection` is not thread safe.
+Modifying an `ObservableCollection` causes UI updates to happen on the same thread that performed the modifications.
+If the thread is not the primary UI thread, it will cause an exception.

 ### Binding SelectedItem